 To make your seedlings stronger, start by planting them in high-quality soil and giving them plenty of water.
 You can also add a little bit of organic fertilizer to the mix.
 Once they’ve sprouted, make sure they’re getting enough light—eight hours a day is ideal.

 Cosmos are annuals, meaning they only live for one growing season.
 However, they self-seed readily, so you may find new plants popping up in your garden year after year.
 If you want to ensure a steady supply of cosmos flowers, sow new seeds indoors every few weeks from early spring until mid-summer.
 That way, you’ll always have fresh plants coming up as the old ones start to fade.

-What is special about cosmos flower?
+What is special about cosmos flowers?

 The Cosmos flower is a beautiful and popular flower that is native to Mexico.
 The flower has a wide range of colours, including white, yellow, orange, pink, and red.
 The Cosmos flower is often used in bouquets and arrangements because of its beauty.
-The Cosmos flower blooms in the summer and fall months.
+The Cosmos flower blooms in the summer and fades in the fall months.